 4. Daiwa Exist Reels 2500 – Best High-End Bass Reel

-Short of a miraculous new material or technology hitting the market, it’s very difficult to see how Daiwa might improve on the Exist.
-To be honest, this is a reel the US market may not be familiar with yet but should be.
+Short of a miraculous new technology hitting the market, it’s very difficult to see how Daiwa might improve on the Exist.
+This is a reel the US market may not be familiar with yet, but should be.

 We talk about budget all the time.
 We know that the majority of anglers want to stretch their fishing budget as far as possible.